gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

 Note: The following priority is given to user/password lookups:
 1. Server-specific user/password
-1. User/password specified on the `url`
+1. User/password specified on the Git Fusion server `url`
 1. Global user/password
 1. Default (`gitswarm` for user, `''` for password)